webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

     - [waitForExist](https://webdriver.io/docs/api/element/waitForExist.html)
     - [waitUntil](https://webdriver.io/docs/api/element/waitUntil.html)

 If you use TypeScript in your project it should automatically tell you to all places that needs to be updated.
 If you don't use TypeScript which recommend to just search for every command in your code base and modify it accordingly.
-It should be a pretty mechanical and straight forward task.
+It should be a pretty mechanical and straightforward task.

 ## New Assertion Library